chairemobilite/transition-docs/tutorial/README.md

 # Transition tutorial

 This tutorial will guide you through the first steps of using [Transition](http://transition.city) and help you discover what can be achieved with it.
+Transition is a web-based open source platform used for transit planning.
+You can create, import and edit transit networks, make various trip calculations, compare scenarios and analyze various metrics of the network.

-It supposes you have access to an instance of Transition, with access to a routing server (osrm) that includes the region that you want to analyze.
+This tutorial supposes you have access to an instance of Transition, with access to a routing server (osrm) that includes the region that you want to analyze.
 See the [project's development page](http://github.com/chairemobilite/transition) for instructions to install Transition.

 ## Outline